This year's student event is March 7th, at Bainbridge High School.

 TO REGISTER YOUR GROUP(S), CLICK HERE.

-Performances times are assigned based on order of enrollment.
+Performances times are assigned based on order of enrollment, accounting for division and splitting up bands from the same school as well.

 Registration and payment do not need to occur at the same time.